 Students who wish to apply to the Institute of Sacred Music must submit the online application found at www.yale.edu/ism/apply.
 That application also serves as an application to the relevant professional school for the program selected.
-Students who wish to apply to the School of Music or the Divinity School for consideration there independently of their Institute application must also fill out the application of that school.
+Divinity applicants who wish to apply to the Divinity School for consideration there independently of their Institute application must also fill out the application of that school.
+Music applicants need to file only one application.